Translate English Video into German | Fast, Accurate AI

 English to German

 Turn your English videos into clear, natural German in minutes.
 Upload a file or paste a YouTube link to create subtitles, transcripts, or a fluent German voiceover.
-You don’t need editing experience or specialist software.
+You do not need editing experience or specialised software.
 Everything works online, giving you a reliable way to translate your content for German-speaking audiences.

 - 1,000+ avatars

-HeyGen make it easy to turn your English videos into clear, natural German without extra software or editing work.
-Upload your video, choose German, and create subtitles or a fluent voiceover in just a few minutes whilst staying in full control of timing, style, and tone.
+HeyGen makes it simple to turn your English videos into clear, natural German without needing any extra software or manual editing.
+Just upload your video, select German, and create subtitles or a fluent voiceover in only a few minutes, while staying fully in control of the timing, style, and tone.

 Translating English videos into German helps your audience follow your message without language barriers.
-Viewers in Germany, Austria, and Switzerland prefer content in their native language, especially tutorials, lessons, and product explainers.
-Clear translation improves understanding, increases viewing time, and delivers your message with the tone you intended.
+Viewers in Germany, Austria, and Switzerland generally prefer content in their own language, especially for tutorials, lessons, and product explainers.
+Clear translation improves understanding, increases watch time, and ensures your message is delivered with the tone you intended.

-German speakers value precise phrasing and natural delivery.
-HeyGen adapts your English content so it sounds natural in German whilst keeping your meaning intact.
-Whether you create training content, lessons, or marketing videos, your translated version becomes easier to follow and more engaging.
+German speakers appreciate precise phrasing and natural delivery.
+HeyGen adapts your English content so that it sounds natural in German while keeping your original meaning intact.
+Whether you are creating training content, lessons, or marketing videos, your translated version becomes easier to follow and more engaging.

-For multilingual expansion, the HeyGen English to French Translator also uses this same streamlined workflow
+For multilingual expansion, the HeyGen English to French Translator also follows this same streamlined workflow

 Upload a video from your device or paste a YouTube link for quick processing.
 You can also import from Google Drive or Dropbox.
-HeyGen support long recordings, common formats, and good audio quality.
+HeyGen supports long recordings, common formats, and high audio quality.
 After uploading, choose English to German and select subtitles or a German voiceover.

-Use your words to create shareable, professional videos in just a few steps.
+Use your words to create shareable, professional videos in just a few simple steps.

 Upload Your Video